Ophthalmology in Yorkshire and the Humber

 The National Recruitment Office for ST1 Ophthalmology is Severn Postgraduate Medical Education.

-Interviews will be taking place on the 31st of January and the 1st of February 2019 in Bristol and will be run by our colleagues in the South West offices.
+Interviews will be taking place on 7th of February 2020 at Mercure Holland House Hotel, Bristol.
+These will be run by our colleagues in the South West offices.

 For information about the recruitment process, including timelines and information about how to apply, please visit their website.

 Health Education England working across Yorkshire and the Humber has submitted the following indicative vacancies:

 This recruitment process is for posts commencing August 2020.
 The start date of individual posts will be confirmed during preferencing.